Click to Skip Ahead

 Goldendoodle Overview

-Goldendoodle are a mix of Golden Retriever and a standard or miniature Poodle.
-A Goldendoodle can have a Golden Retriever parent and one poodle parent.
-Or, they may have a Goldendoodle parent bred back with a golden retriever or Poodle or two Goldendoodle parents.
-As with Maltipoos, a Goldendoodle’s appearance and personality will vary based on the dominant breed.
-Below is what you can expect from the average Goldendoodle.
+The Goldendoodle is a mix of a Golden Retriever and a standard or miniature Poodle.
+They can have a Golden Retriever parent and one Poodle parent.
+Or they may have a Goldendoodle parent bred back with a Golden Retriever or Poodle or two Goldendoodle parents.
+As with Maltipoos, this dog’s appearance and personality will vary based on the dominant breed.
+Here is what you can expect from the average Goldendoodle.

 Personality / Character

-A Goldendoodle is laid back and a friend to everyone they meet.
+Goldendoodles are laidback and friends to everyone they meet.
 Those with a higher percentage of Poodle ancestry can be slightly aloof and uninterested in other dogs.
-Most Goldendoodles will tolerate feline housemates if given a slow introduction period.
+Most will tolerate feline housemates if given a slow introduction period.
 Golden Retrievers have hunting instincts, so Goldendoodles aren’t a good choice for homes with pet birds and small mammals.
-While all dogs do best with a routine, Goldendoodles are relaxed enough to go with the flow.
+While all dogs do best with a routine, these are relaxed enough to go with the flow.

 Exercise